ACORN FAMILY LAW PRIVACY NOTICE

 we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms; or

-5. The right to restrict processing: you have the right to request the restriction or suppression of your data.
+the processing is for the establishment, exercise or defence of legal claims. - The right to restrict processing: you have the right to request the restriction or suppression of your data.
 When processing is restricted, we can store the data but not use it.
 This right only applies in the following circumstances:

 Where you contest the accuracy of the personal data – we should restrict the processing until we have verified the accuracy of that data